Dots Dots

 Key climate policies

-The Bipartisan Infrastructure Law (2021)
+The Infrastructure Investment and Jobs Act (2021)

 In December 2021, the DOE established a new Office of Clean Energy Demonstrations to oversee the $21.5 billion in BIL funding for clean energy demonstration projects using innovative technologies such as clean hydrogen, carbon capture, grid-scale energy storage, and advanced nuclear reactors.